pragyachauhan12/Forest-Fire-Prediction/README.md

 # Implementation
 The given dataset consists of parameters like :

-FFMC
+FFMC,
-DMC
+DMC,
-DC
+DC,
-ISI
+ISI,
-temp
+temp,
-RH
+RH,
-wind
+wind,
-area
+area.
  The model is supposed to predict whether there will be fire or not based on these parameters.